eoelliot1/JETInterface/README.md

 2. Sync maven in pom.xml file.
 3. Compile RestaurantInterface.java
 4. Run RestaurantInterface.java
-5. The progam will ask you to "Enter a postcode..."
+5. The program will ask you to "Enter a UK postcode..."
-    You must type a postcode for example: CT1 2EH  and hit enter.
+    You must type a UK postcode for example: CT1 2EH  and hit enter.
-6. The program should return with corressponding results the postcode inputted.
+6. The program should return with corresponding results the postcode inputted.

 <br>

 ## Assumptions:
+- The assignment asked for rating 'as an number', so I assumed the rating was referring to the count field in ratings since they are usually integer numbers.
-- By 'restaurant objects' I assumed it was refering to the restaurants field since that seemed to contain all the details that the assignment was looking for.
+- By 'restaurant objects' I assumed it was referring to the restaurants field since that seemed to contain all the details that the assignment was looking for.
 ## Improvements:
+- The program can be improved by considering cases of when user input for the postcode is incorrect.
+An example, would be validating the input using regex and sending an error messages if the postcode can't be validated as UK postcode.
+This will improve the robustness of the program
-- Could improve in how address data is displayed.
-Currently it just returns the object but it it might worth organising the output to make it more humanly interpretable.
+- The program could improve in how address data is displayed.
+Currently, it just prints the whole object however, it would be worth organising the output to make it more humanly interpretable.
 <br>